Inkjet Multifunction Printer vs Laser Multifunction Printer

-On our last article, we discussed the significant factors one should include and regard when buying a multifunction printer for his/her office or home.
-We mentioned about the difference of inkjet multifunction printer compare to laser multifunction printer regarding their price but not about the features and output of both multifunction peripherals.
-That’s why to elaborate this, for today’s article, we’re going to tackle about the factors that make inkjet MFPs different from laser MFPs, and which multifunction printer should you buy if ever your torn to which one suites your need.
+In our last article, we discussed the significant factors one should include and regard when buying a multifunction printer for his/her office or home.
+We mentioned the difference of inkjet multifunction printer compare to laser multifunction printer regarding their price but not about the features and output of both multifunction peripherals.
+That’s why to elaborate this, for today’s article, we’re going to tackle about the factors that make inkjet MFPs different from laser MFPs, and which multifunction printer should you buy if ever your torn to which one suits your need.

 Inkjet Multifunction Printer

 Inkjet multifunction printers or MFPs offer the same standard functions (print, copy, scan)/optional functions (fax and email) depending on its model.
-Inkjet MFPs apparently cost lower than laser MFPs and most of them are smaller too which can easily fit on your office desks.
-Another great thing about inkjet MFP is that they offer users with a lower demand in document workflows, an affordable on-going cost since the printer consumable used by inkjet MFPs are inkjet cartridges.
+Inkjet MFPs cost lower than laser MFPs, and most of them are smaller too which can easily fit on your office desks.
+Another great thing about inkjet MFP is that they offer users with lower demand in document workflows, an affordable on-going cost since the printer consumable used by inkjet MFPs are inkjet cartridges.
 The only conflict one may encounter though is that the inkjet cartridges have a lower page yield to which working environment that prints high volume of documents may not like and can cause a lot of interruptions.

 Laser Multifunction Printer

 Laser multifunction printer, on the other hand, may cost a lot even in its on-going costs because laser toner cartridges are expensive.
 The good side to this though is that they have a higher printing page capacity compare to ink cartridges.
 Most laser toner cartridges which have a standard page yield can print up to 2,000 pages.
 Another advantage laser MFPs have over inkjet MFPs are their printing speeds.
 You can hardly see an inkjet MFP much faster than a laser MFP.